wschenck/multi-area-model/README.md

 python run_scaling.py
 ```

+## Rough analysis
+The folder analysis\_scripts contains a file called count\_spikes.sh.
+This file can be used to extract the rate from the simulated data.
+Only one variable, data\_dir, needs to be changed such that it points in the direction of the files.
+The rate should roughly be somewhere between 10 and 16 Hz.
+More information is located inside of the script.
+As it takes long, I would suggest to run it inside a tmux session such that one can disconnect from the ssh session.
+Run with `bash count_spikes.sh`

+Furthermore there is a script that can tar all directories once the benchmark is finished.
+It is called `tar_all.sh`.
+The tared files can then be moved to a storage server.

 # Multi-scale spiking network model of macaque visual cortex
 [![www.python.org](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org) <a href="http://www.nest-simulator.org"> <img src="https://raw.githubusercontent.com/nest/nest-simulator/master/extras/logos/nest-simulated.png" alt="NEST simulated" width="50"/></a> [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/)